-Serbia: Electricity price increase in Serbia still lower than in the region, new increases expected to regional average26.
-July 2013. / News Serbia Energy
+Serbia: Electricity price increase in Serbia still lower than in the region, new increases expected to regional average, News Serbia Energy

 Energy Agency gave green light to EPS for the electricity price increase of 10.9 percent.
 This means that the people from 1. august will pay for used electricity so more expensive.